-This location should be flushed for a minimum of 30 seconds prior to use
+Both of these water taps can be used and should be flushed for a minimum of 30 seconds prior to use.

-Part 1 of the PDC follow up sample-flush sample summary report supports that the water sample collected/analyzed was at a none detect and/or below the EPA copper and lead action level (copper action limit = 1,300 UG/L, lead action limit = 15 UG/L).
+Part 1 of the PDC follow up sample-flush sample summary report supports that the water sample(s) collected/analyzed was at a none detect and/or below the EPA copper and lead action level (copper action limit = 1,300 UG/L, lead action limit = 15 UG/L).

-Part 2 of the PDC summary report shows that the sample meets (passed) the EPA lead and copper action levels.
+Part 2 of the PDC summary report shows that the sample(s) meets (passed) the EPA lead and copper action levels.